The White Silk Dress: Plot

 The rainy season comes and goes, three more daughters are born, and their house is still flooded.
 The biggest property they own is their small boat used for work.
 Destitute, Gu catches shellfish while Dan brings them to sell at the local market.
 Dan's older daughters are on the verge of quitting school because they do not have the áo dàis that are required to attend school.
-Determined to not let this happen, Dan decides to work as a nanny.
+Determined to not let this happen, Dan decides to seek work as a nhũ mẫu, i.e. a wet nurse.
 She ends up working for an older Chinese man who requires her to let him suck at her breast every morning.
 Despite feeling miserable and embarrassed, Dan continues this work for the sake of her family.
 She is discovered by Gu and reprimanded.
 Ultimately, she decides to alter her own precious áo dài to make a version for her daughters to share.

 Hoi An used to ask her father: "Is peace beautiful, daddy?".
 However, she would not live long enough to experience this peace.
 Thanks to her parents' sacrifice, Hoi An writes an essay about her áo dài.
 As she is reading this essay to her class, a bomb hits the school.
 Upon discovering this, Dan rushes to the school to find Hoi An and her classmates have been killed.

 Tragedy continues when Dan dies while collecting wood, trying to earn extra money for her daughters' education.
 She is swept away during heavy rain.
 Gu dies soon after trying to rescue Dan's áo dài after their home is bombed.